drinkits/asicviewercloud-support/PRIVACY.md

 # Data Security and Privacy Statement

-**ASiC Signature Viewer for Jira Cloud**
+**ASiC Viewer Cloud for Jira Cloud**

 *Last Updated: September 16, 2025*

 ## 1. Overview

-The ASiC Signature Viewer for Jira Cloud app ("the App") is built on the Atlassian Forge platform, which is designed with security and privacy as a first principle.
+The ASiC Viewer Cloud for Jira Cloud app ("the App") is built on the Atlassian Forge platform, which is designed with security and privacy as a first principle.
 The App adheres to strict security standards by ensuring that your data is processed securely and is never stored or transmitted outside of the Atlassian ecosystem.

 ## 2. Data Processing